ministryofjustice/check-financial-eligibility/README.md

 ### Database Architecture

-An ORM diagram can be found here: https://docs.google.com/drawings/d/1fgr-33x-kAwCkXcvr9GJ8xBs7DAbUnPCwTjrSZo74Tg/edit?usp=sharing
+The database structure is visualized in this [ORM diagram](https://docs.google.com/drawings/d/1fgr-33x-kAwCkXcvr9GJ8xBs7DAbUnPCwTjrSZo74Tg/edit?usp=sharing)

 Each assessment has a `CapitalSummary`, a `GrossIncomeSummary` and a `DisposableIncomeSummary`, to encapsulate the totals and results of the three means assessments that are performed, the capital assessment, the gross income assessment and the disposable income assessment, in order to arrive at an overall means assessment of the application.

 Each summary record has one or more sub records that record the individual items/transactions: The `CapitalSummary` has capital items, the `GrossIncomeSummary` has income transactions of various types, and the `DisposableIncomeSummary` various outgoings.

 Each of the three summary records also has a number of Eligibility records - one for each proceeding type specified on the assessment.
 The eligibility record the upper and lower thresholds for that proceeding type, and will eventually hold the result for that proceeding type.

 ### Usage